 The reason that I love playing this game with children is that it provides the opportunity to have conversations about math concepts.
 Kids look at how many spaces on the frames have been filled as they play.
 Encourage them to talk about the following:

-- Ask them to compare one player’s ten frame to another player’s ten frame.
+- Ask them to compare one player’s ten-frame to another player’s ten-frame.
 Who has the most counters?
 Who has the fewest counters?
+How do you know?